Cookbook » Runtime Tasking

 Taskflow p0x7bc400014030 D p0x7bc400014118 C p0x7bc400014200 B p0x7bc4000142e8 A p0x7bc4000142e8->p0x7bc400014030 2 p0x7bc4000142e8->p0x7bc400014118 1 p0x7bc4000142e8->p0x7bc400014200 0

-When the condition task A completes and returns 0, the scheduler moves on to task B. Under the normal circumstance, tasks C and D will not run because their conditional dependencies never happen.
-This can be broken by forcefully scheduling C or/and D via a runtime object of a task that resides in the same graph.
-Here, task B call tf::Runtime::schedule to forcefully run task C even though the weak dependency between A and C will never happen based on the graph structure itself.
+In the above code, when the condition task A completes and returns 0, the scheduler moves on to task B. Under normal circumstances, tasks C and D will not run because their conditional dependencies never occur.
+This behavior can be overridden by forcefully scheduling C or/and D via a runtime object of a task that resides in the same graph.
+Here, task B calls tf::Runtime::schedule to forcefully run task C, even though the weak dependency between A and C will never occur based on the graph structure itself.
 As a result, we will see both B and C in the output:

-B # B leverages a runtime object to schedule C out of its dependency constraint
+B # B uses a runtime object to schedule C out of its dependency constraint

 C